 Step 1: Prep and Brown Tofu

 - The tofu I buy doesn’t need pressing, but if yours does (if water comes out when pressed) start by pressing the tofu.350 grams extra firm tofu

 - Next, cut your tofu into bite-sized cubes.

-- Add cut tofu to a container or plastic bag along with corn starch and toss to coat (shake the bag or place lid on container to shake).2 tablespoon corn starch
+- Add cut tofu to a container or plastic bag along with corn starch and toss to coat (shake the bag or place lid on container to shake).2 tablespoons corn starch

 - It’s best to brown the tofu in 2 batches.
 Warm a large pan over medium-high heat and add cooking/ vegetable oil.
-Brown the first half of the tofu on all sides.2 tablespoon vegetable oil
+Brown the first half of the tofu on all sides.2 tablespoons vegetable oil

 - Then, heat the remaining vegetable oil and brown your second batch of tofu; if it browns very quickly or becomes dark brown rather than golden brown, turn down the heat.

 - Set aside the browned tofu.

 Step 2: Prep and Cook Sauce

-- Finely mince or grate ginger.1 ½ tablespoon ginger
+- Finely mince or grate ginger.1 ½ tablespoons ginger

 - Dice green onion (you can use the green and white parts).¼ cup green onion

-- In a small bowl or jar, whisk together all the sauce ingredients: rice vinegar, hoisin sauce, ketchup, soy sauce, brown sugar, water and chili flakes to taste.3 tablespoon rice vinegar, 3 tablespoon hoisin sauce, 3 tablespoon ketchup, 2 ½ tablespoon soy sauce, ¼ cup brown sugar, ¼ cup water, chili flakes
+- In a small bowl or jar, whisk together all the sauce ingredients: rice vinegar, hoisin sauce, ketchup, soy sauce, brown sugar, water and chili flakes to taste.3 tablespoons rice vinegar, 3 tablespoons hoisin sauce, 3 tablespoons ketchup, 2 ½ tablespoons soy sauce, ¼ cup brown sugar, ¼ cup water, chili flakes

 - In the pan used to brown your tofu, warm sesame oil over medium heat.
-Add ginger and green onion and cook for about 1 minute, until fragrant.2 teaspoon sesame oil
+Add ginger and green onion and cook for about 1 minute, until fragrant.2 teaspoons sesame oil

 - Next, add your sauce and cook for about 1 minute before adding the browned tofu to the pan.